Meet our Team

 Media Articles

-Washington Post: Richard wrote an op-ed about the Supreme Court’s decision on West Virginia v EPA.
+Washington Post: Richard wrote an op-ed about the Supreme Court’s decision on West Virginia v.
+EPA.
+June, 2022

 SCOTUS preview: Richard and Jody Freeman offered an overview of major takeaways from the Court’s last term, including significant decisions for environmental lawyers, before transitioning to discuss both upcoming term cases and continuing cases.
 October, 2019